SMTG-Bham/doped/docs/JOSS/paper.md

 The initial development of `doped` was inspired by the `pyCDT` package from @Broberg2018, while the original colour scheme for defect formation energy plots was inspired by work from Drs.
 Adam J. Jackson and Alex M. Ganose.
 `doped` makes extensive use of Python objects from the widely-used `pymatgen` [@ong_python_2013] package (such as structure representations and VASP I/O handling), as well as crystal symmetry functions from `spglib` [@togo_textttspglib_2018].

-S.R.K. acknowledges the EPSRC Centre for Doctoral Training in the Advanced Characterisation of Materials (CDTACM)(EP/S023259/1) for funding a PhD studentship.
+S.R.K. and A.N. acknowledge the EPSRC Centre for Doctoral Training in the Advanced Characterisation of Materials (CDTACM)(EP/S023259/1) for funding PhD studentships.
 DOS acknowledges support from the EPSRC (EP/N01572X/1) and from the European Research Council, ERC (Grant No. 758345).
+The PRAETORIAN project was funded by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee (EP/Y019504/1).
+This work used the ARCHER2 UK National Supercomputing Service (https://www.archer2.ac.uk), via our membership of the UK’s HEC Materials Chemistry Consortium, which is funded by the EPSRC (EP/L000202, EP/R029431 and EP/T022213), the UK Materials and Molecular Modelling (MMM) Hub (Young EP/T022213).

 # References